-The spacious chapel, which comfortably and individually seats forty-four persons in separate armchairs, was opened in 2008 and replaces the tiny, windowless one in use for the previous ten years.
+The spacious chapel, which comfortably and individually seats forty-four persons in separate armchairs, was opened in 2008, and replaces the tiny, windowless one in use for the previous ten years.
 The entry houses a true-to-size copy of the painting of Our Lady of Perpetual Help, as well as a hand-woven tapestry that was brought from Guatemala, and appropriately depicts the Blessed Sacrament.
 On either side of the lobby, just beyond the wood framed and glass doors, are two Reconciliation Rooms that replace the former narrow confessionals.
 Along the side corridors, you will find the Way of the Cross – formerly located on two back walls of the church, several different pictures depicting Our Lord’s Passion, and some familiar images of the Virgin Mary.
 Several of these religious items, including the Eucharistic tapestry, were donated by Msgr.
 Tom.
 He also worked out the design of the chapel.
 His vision was to allow more people to spend time in peaceful prayer in an oasis that will help lift up one’s soul and fortify the spirit for the rigors of the day.
 We are truly blessed to have such a place available day and night, and invite you to come and spend a little time with Our Lord.
-He’s actually working miracles here!
+Jesus is actually working miracles here!
 Pray, too, for the anonymous donor who made all this possible.
-It is by God’s grace that we have been blessed in this parish with a monument to sustain our faith.
+It is by God’s grace that we have been blessed in this parish with such a monument to sustain our faith.